giovannicandotti/auth2/README.md

 # auth2

 TOTP second factor made easy, with just a browser on desktop.
+And - optionally - more secure via a Master Password.

+**TL;DR;**

+An implementation for browser, ideally for desktop only, of 6-digits second factor approach.

 Nothing to be installed.

 Really.

-**TL;DR;**

-An implementation for browser, ideally for desktop only, of 6-digits second factor approach.

 **Key features**: